 Q: PRSS1 - acute and chronic 12 yo male - how often do you recommend MRCPs?
 Also, should C-Peptides be drawn to the yearly lab work?

 There is not any universal recommendation on frequency of imaging.
-Usually it will be determined by your child’s physician depending on if there are concerns for anatomic obstructions or complications in the pancreas, and/or based on new symptoms.
+Usually, your child’s physician will determine it depending on if there are concerns for anatomic obstructions or complications in the pancreas, and/or based on new symptoms.
 We do watch the C-peptide levels in those who had TPIAT surgery, but I don’t think we have any good guidance yet for routine pancreatitis for C-peptide.
 I would definitely recommend yearly fasting glucose and HbA1c however for monitoring.

 Q: Is there a connection between acute necrotizing pancreatitis & osteoporosis?
 I’ve had a diagnosis of osteopenia for 6 years.